 In December 2009, the Compensation Committee approved a cash bonus pool equal to 200% of the target level for the employee group, including our named executive officers, under the Bonus Plan for performance during 2009 in recognition of outstanding efforts and organizational performance.
-The Compensation Committee determined to pay these above target level bonuses because it considered overall performance, including organizational performance.
-The Nave substantially exceeded expectations in 2009 based on the eight key business priorities it established for 2009.
+The Compensation Committee determined to pay these above target level bonuses because it considered overall performance, including organizational performance, to have substantially exceeded expectations in 2009 based on the eight key business priorities it established for 2009.
 The Compensation Committee considered or subjectively evaluated (rather than measured) organizational performance by reviewing the apparent overall performance of our personnel with respect to the initial and subsequent business priorities relative to both the overall and management-specific performance expectations of the Compensation Committee, each on an absolute level and relative to the Compensation Committee's sense of peer performance.
 This subjective assessment that performance substantially exceeded expectations was based on a qualitative evaluation rather than a mechanical, quantitative determination of results across each of the key business priorities.
 Aspects of performance important to this qualitative determination included (i) strategic and impactful changes to our and our subsidiaries' capital structures, (ii) demonstrated success in dispute resolution, (iii) promising project development efforts and (iv) successful response to the impact of two hurricanes while meeting customers' needs and business objectives.
-This subjective evaluation that performance had substantially exceed expectations occurred with the background and ongoing context of detailed board and committee refinements of the 2009 business priorities prior to the beginning of the year, continued board and committee discussion and active dialogue with management about priorities in subsequent board and committee meetings, and further board and committee discussion of perfor
+This subjective evaluation that performance had substantially exceed expectations occurred with the background and ongoing context of detailed board and committee refinements of the 2009 business priorities prior to the beginning of the year, continued board and committee discussion and active dialogue with management about priorities in subsequent board and committee meetings, and further board and committee discussion of performance relative to expectations at the end of 2009.
+The extensive business and board experience of the Compensation Committee and of the board provide the perspective to make this subjective assessment in a qualitative manner to evaluate management performance overall and the performance of the executive officers.
+The executive officers received the following bonus awards, which are equivalent to the same average percentage of target as the Company bonus pool with a 1.5x performance multiplier (similar to the average multiplier used for top quartile performers), based on exceeding our overall goals in 2009, including the successful implementation of strategic initiatives (i.e. specific projects or accomplishments toward the eight business priorities during the year) that were driven by the executive officers: